VamshiKrishnaRepala-IS201411038/SEFP_Project_Academic-Administration-Portal/README.md

 # ACAD - an Academic Administration Portal
-  This is the repository for my Software Engineering project ACAD - an Academic Administraiton Portal !!
+  This is the repository for my Software Engineering course project ACAD - an Academic Administraiton Portal !!

 # Motivation behind this project:
   Usually in our campus, Attendance of each student is taken manually by the staff/faculty